A Guide to Asking for & Getting the Pay Rise You Deserve

 How to Negotiate More

-- Do your homework so your manager doesn’t have to.
-Establish your target salary and the accomplishments and accolades that justify this salary.
+2) Do your homework so your manager doesn’t have to.
+Establish your target salary and the accomplishments and accolades that justify your request for a salary increase.
+Armed with this information, it will be easier to convince your manager of the value that you add to the company.

-- Set a goal and establish a timeline.
+4) Set a goal and establish a timeline.
 Establish specific goals on a timeline with your manager for reaching your desired salary.
+These goals should be concrete and measurable, such as completing a certain number of certifications or working a specific number of hours on an important project.

-- Work with your manager to reach your goal.
-Make sure to meet your goals and that your manager is paying close attention to your progress.
+5) Work with your manager to reach your goal.
+Create a concrete plan of action for achieving your goals.
+Make sure to continue communicating with your manager and sharing updates on your progress.

 What to Do After a Pay Rise Conversation